π TypeScript: Day 2 β Interfaces & Object Types

 };

 That works fine, but imagine you have lots of objects with the same shape.
-Typing { brand: string; year: number }
+Typing { brand: string; year: number } again and again is messy.

 π This is where interfaces come in.